Articles

 Figma Sites reduces the process to: create in Figma with Sites features → click Publish to convert to live site.
 It offers efficiency and reduces confusion but restricts technical code control.

-For now, it provides basic support for custom code through the upcoming Code Layers feature.
+Code Layers are now available in beta, with support for custom React components and npm packages in Figma Sites projects.
 Figma introduced Figma Make with artificial intelligence to incorporate code and complex interactivity, but features remain basic compared to Framer's established code integration.

 Advantage: Framer for technical control and custom code options; Figma Sites for simple process and design-focused teams avoiding code complexity.